mzimza/IPP_RadixTree/README.md

 # IPP_RadixTree
-First assigment for Individual Programming Project Implementation of Radix Tree in C.
+First assigment for Individual Programming Project.

+Implementation of Radix Tree in C.

 Description of the assignment in Polish: